 Personal safety plan

-- Am I here on the Campus during the day or night as well?
+- Am I here on campus during the day only, or night as well?

 - Where can I park my car?

-- Which is the safest/closest car park to the building I am visiting?
+- Which is the closest car park to the building I am visiting?

-- Which building am I going to, once I arrive on Campus?
+- Which building am I going to when I arrive on campus?

-- Can I use the Security Services After Hours Escort service?
+- Should I use the Security Services After Hours Escort service?

-- Have I checked out the Security Map on the Home Page of the MQ website, which tells me the best way to walk around the Campus at night?
+- Have I checked out the Security map, which tells me the best way to walk around the Campus at night?

-- Do I know how to use one of the blue Help Points placed around the Campus, and under what circumstance can I use one?
+- Do I know the locations of the blue Help Points placed around the Campus, and under what circumstance can I use one?

-- At night, is it possible to use the free Security Shuttle Bus to move around the Campus or go to the Macquarie Railway Station?
+- At night, should I use the free Shuttle Bus to move around the Campus and go to the Macquarie Railway Station?

 - Am I able to walk around the Campus with other students, during the evening hours?

-- Remember, listening to your IPod with headsets on greatly reduces your chances of hearing things that are happening around you, particularly at night
+- Remember to be aware of your surroundings, listening to music with headsets on greatly reduces your chances of hearing things that are happening around you.

-- Review the Security Services website, and be familiar with the location of the Security Control Centre and other green light buildings around the Campus
+- Review the Security Services website, and be familiar with the location of the Security Control Centre and green light buildings around the campus.

-- Program the Security Control Centre telephone number (9850 7112) into your mobile phone, so that it is easily accessible for you to ring in case you need to
+- Program the Security Control Centre telephone number (9850 7112) into your mobile phone, that way it is easy for you to ring if you need to.

-- Familiarise yourself with the Emergency Procedures listed on the Security Services website
+- Familiarise yourself with the Emergency Procedures listed on the Macquarie University website.

-- Know what to do in the case of hearing an emergency evacuation alarm (beep, beep or whoop, whoop) whilst you are in any of the Campus buildings
+- Know what to do if you hear an emergency evacuation alarm (beep, beep or whoop, whoop) while you are in any of the Campus buildings.

-- Plan your trips around the Campus, particularly of a night, and think about walking in well-lit areas
+- Plan your trips around the Campus, particularly of a night.
+Walk in groups and in well-lit areas if possible.

-- Check out the timetables for any transport that you may be intending to use, including the Security Shuttle Bus (See link on Security Services Website) - Be aware of how often the service is provided, so that you can minimize your waiting time at Bus Stops, Train Stations etc
+- Check out the timetables for any transport that you may be intending to use, including the free Shuttle Bus.
+Be aware of how often the service is provided, so that you can minimise your waiting time at bus stops, train stations etc.

-- Encourage your classmates to travel together, to and from the Campus
+- Encourage your classmates to travel together, to and from campus.

 - Consider getting your First Aid certificate.
-It is really handy for you to be able to help your family or friends, should you ever be confronted by a medical emergency
+It is really handy for you to be able to help your family or friends, if you are faced with a medical emergency.